chethansk1666/authenticationApp/README.md

-# rider_app
+## rider_app

-A new Flutter application.
+A new Flutter application.This app consists of following features
+- Login and registration with firebase authentication
+- In main page it has dashboard with attached google map
+- map shows your current location

 ## Getting Started